Nova Scotia election: Seven charts to read before Tuesday’s vote

 The numbers: Atlantic Canadian provinces are bracing themselves for a wave of grey in coming years.
 According to 2016 census data released earlier this month, Canada has more people over 65 than it does children under the age of 14, but the age gap is even worse in provinces like Nova Scotia, where every municipality except East Hants has more seniors than children.
 Policies to help Nova Scotians start families, get an education and stay in the province have become priorities for all the parties in this election.

-The issues: Gary Burrill’s NDP is promising $15-a-day child care, free daycare for people earning less than $30,000 a year, free community college and a 10-per-cent tuition cut over four years if the New Democrats are elected.
+The politics: Gary Burrill’s NDP is promising $15-a-day child care, free daycare for people earning less than $30,000 a year, free community college and a 10-per-cent tuition cut over four years if the New Democrats are elected.
 Incumbent Stephen McNeil and the Liberals say they’ll institute universal full-day pre-primary care for four-year-olds, promote apprenticeship and vocational programs, overhaul school-board administration and hire more teachers.
 Vocational training is also a priority for Jamie Baillie’s Progressive Conservatives, who promise $32-million for trades education in schools and a memorandum of understanding with universities to bring tuition fees down.

 Labours lost